Mission 004: Huntington Beach TO SEA LEGS AT THE BEACH

 Rear view mirrors - These are a must for EVERY ride, but they come in handy on beach boardwalks to see all the various bike riders and skateboarders coming in hot from behind.

-FAMILY RIDE INTEL (IF APPLICABLE)
+FAMILY RIDE INTEL

 Great for family missions, but crowds may overwhelm young riders.
+Just stay close to them in congested areas and double down on parent mode.
+All good!

 Keep kids close, ride slow, stop often to break up distance.